Professional theater of the Great Western Catskills!

 PARKING & ACCESSIBILITY

 The Franklin Stage Company is located at 25 Institute Street, Franklin, NY with parking in the Franklin Central School parking lot.
 We are 50 miles east of Binghamton, 10 miles west of Oneonta, and 35 miles southwest of Cooperstown.
-Chapel Hall is handicapped accessible with ADA ramp and bathroom.
+Chapel Hall is air conditioned and handicapped accessible with ADA ramp and bathroom.